Gush Dan: Transportation

 The Dan Bus Company is primarily focused on serving the Gush Dan, although it is being replaced by the Kavim company in many of the Gush Dan's cities.
 Much of Israel's national highway network feeds into the area, such as Highway 1, Highway 2, Highway 4, and Highway 5.
 Gush Dan is also served by the local Ayalon Highway.
 Israel Railways, the state owned, national rail network provider, also feeds most traffic into or within the Gush Dan region.
-The Tel Aviv Light Rail, currently under construction, will also be a major feature in the regions future transport, as will the high speed service to Jerusalem.
+The Tel Aviv Light Rail is also a major feature in the regions transport, as well as the high speed service to Jerusalem.
 Two airports are located in the Gush Dan; Sde Dov Airport which closed at 2019, and Ben Gurion International Airport in Lod which is Israel's largest airport handles over 22 million passengers a year and offers flights to destinations in Europe, Africa, Asia, and The Americas.
+The Tel Aviv Metro is a planned subway system to the region which will feature three lines, with the first public opening planned in 2032.

-Major highways
+Highways

 Some of the major freeways/expressways carrying commuter traffic in and out of the Tel Aviv Metropolitan Area are: